mperham/blog/content/post/2019/sidekiq-60.md

 * Ruby 2.5+
 * Redis 4.0+

-Your Redis provider should have documenation on how to migrate your Redis instance to a supported version.
+Your Redis provider should have documentation on how to migrate your Redis instance to a supported version.

 ## Twitter